geleto/cascador-ai/README.md

 The library encourages a powerful separation between the *what* (the orchestration plan) and the *how* (the underlying tools and functions):

-*   **The Logic (The "What"):** This is the high-level plan defined in a `ScriptRunner` or `TemplateRenderer`.
-It's a readable, self-contained script that orchestrates the workflow, defining the steps and data flow.
+*   **The Logic (The "What"):** This is the high-level plan defined in a renderer.
+It's a readable, self-contained script or template that orchestrates the workflow, defining the steps and data flow.
     *   *Examples:* A script that first generates a draft, then sends it for critique, and finally revises it based on feedback; a template that fetches user data and product recommendations in parallel to render a personalized welcome email.

 *   **The Capabilities (The "How"):** These are the concrete tools and data sources your logic uses to get the job done.
 You provide them in the `context` object, making them available to your scripts and templates.
 The engine automatically handles resolving promises, allowing you to focus on your workflow logic without async boilerplate.